The best marketing doesn’t feel like marketing. – Tom Fishburne.

 So, think of your marketing budget as an investment, not an expense.

-But you need to plan your spend carefully if you are to succeed.
+But you need to plan your marketing spend carefully if you are to succeed.

 Create a Game Plan